FountainExponential/web/README.md

 ### Upscaling
 A possible scenario that should be possible with Fountain Exponential, is scaling up a story from a linear Fountain screenplay to branching game script.

+This could be divided in the following levels
+1. The basic story, without diversions making it equal to a movie script.
+2. An alternating story, that keeps to main flow of the story, but takes small detours.
+3. A responding story, that adapts the main flow of the story after a detour.
+4. A branching story, that deviates from the main story and does not come back to it, having multiple endings.
+5. An open ended story, that has no main story flow and no ending, providing responses to player choices based on basic story content, on previous choices or novel content.

+A side story, is a detour of the main story.
+It can change the main story, making it respond or return to the main story without making a change to it, providing only backdrop.
+A vignette is a very small side story providing only backdrop.
+An open ended story is made up of multiple side stories and vignettes, where the main story is the player being in the game world without end.

-Dialog separate from action
+### Dialog separate from action
 The key to Fountain Exponential is that it's based on Fountain and thus specifies Characters and Dialog separate from the story.
-This makes it a better choice for a visual medium like a game.
+This makes it a better choice for a visual medium like a game, where the location and action is shown instead of described.

 ### Ergonomics
 Fountain Exponential will extend Fountain, the Markdown variant specific for the screenplay writing domain, in such a way that the excellent readability of Fountain will remain, but add the branching and triggering aspects for games.